Tel. +370 706 94 587

 The Aeronautical Rescue Coordination Centre (ARCC) was established on April 29, 1996, in accordance with the order issued by the Minister of Transport and Communications.
 The major tasks of the centre include coordination of rescue operations, management of rescue works on accident site or appointment of another authority responsible for fulfillment of these works.

-ARCC operates round-the-clock, receiving signals from the accident site, the Vilnius Area Control Centre, the Bodo Coordination Centre (Norway) through COSPAS-SARSAT satellite communications system as well as from other legal and natural persons.
+ARCC operates round-the-clock, receiving signals from aircraft or ships in distress or involved in accident, the Vilnius Area Control Centre, the Bodo Coordination Centre (Norway) through COSPAS-SARSAT satellite communications system as well as from other legal and natural persons.

 In accordance with a predetermined scheme, the centre shall inform on the accident other search and rescue services operating in the Republic of Lithuania.